JohanLi1990/Learning_Notes/TulingNotes.md

   - If you do `obj.notify` biased --> light
   - if you do `obj.wait`   biased --> heavy
   - Bulk Rebias and Bulk Revoke

+## JUC并发同步工具类在大厂中应用实战

+- What is difference between `Synchronized` and `Lock` interface:
+  - Intrinsic lock (monitor lock) vs Explicit Lock (JUC, deep down used AQS and CAS)
+- `Reentrantlock`: like `synchronized`, support re-entering.
+  - similar to a ticket window selling ticket to a queue of buyers
+  - Under the hood: linkedlist, with the head (which CAS AQS state successfully) being the owner of the lock.
+Next owner will be assigned to `head.next` (if fair lock), It can also be any newcomers (unfair lock) who successfully CAS-ed the AQS state.
+  - `Condition`: more powerful, more flexible `wait()` and `notify()`
+    - Use `Condition` to implement Producer Consumer pattern.
+- `Semaphore`: allow multiple thread to access shared resources
+  - internal counter
+  - used for rate limiting or access to resource pool.
+  - **NOTE: use release with caution!!
+ANY THREAD can release a semaphore**, it doesn't have to be the owner!
+- `CountDownLatch`: wait for everyone in the team to get on the bus, before starting the bus.
+  - counter like `Semaphore`
+  - but the counter is one time only.
+There is no `release` to add it back
+  - That is why we have `CyclicBarrier`

 ---
 # Spring源码专题